samjulien/blog/_posts/2018-07-27-how-to-create-angular-apps-with-auth0-and-stackblitz.markdown

 <p style="text-align: center;">
   <img src="https://cdn.auth0.com/blog/create-secure-cloud-apps-with-auth0-and-stackblitz/5-auth0-initial-steps.png" alt="StackBlitz preview">
 </p>

-Let's go over these steps next!

-## Setting Up Angular Authentication with Auth0

-Let's go briefly over the steps that we need to take to set up Auth0 to use it with our project.

-### Wiring up Auth0 with Angular in StackBlitz

-## Testing Authentication for Angular

-Let's go back to our app preview tab.
-In the Home Screen, if you click on the `protected page` link in "Step 4", nothing will happen.
-That's because we are not logged in and we are implementing a [route guard](https://angular.io/guide/router#milestone-5-route-guards) in our application.

 Angular route guards determine whether a user should be allowed to access a specific route or not.
 If the guard evaluates to `true`, navigation is allowed to complete.
 If the guard evaluates to `false`, the route is not activated and the user's attempted navigation does not take place.
 With the `AuthGuard` implemented in `auth/auth.guard.ts` we establish one level of authorization: Is the user authenticated?